Updated: Nov 28, 2020

 This not only means collecting your litter and not starting fires on the ground, but also means more distasteful practices.

 Ensure you have a folding spade or trowel for burying unspeakable things.
 A strong tarp can be of use here.
 Also remember to collect your toilet paper!
 It does not degrade quickly, and may be dug up by passing wildlife.
 Like many things you have to do, it's unpleasant but necessary.

 Now, you may assume that the still-warm heart of a stag will suffice completely for calories during your trip, and that you have no need to plan ahead.

 This is highly irresponsible and can result in a miserable break.

 Always stock up on light, high-calorie foods as a reserve.
-Granola bars and nuts will at least provide you with something when prey is scarce, though you may wish to invest in a small camping stove as a means to heat water and rations.
+Granola bars and nuts will at least provide you with some calories when prey is scarce, though you may wish to invest in a small camping stove or a hexamine cooker as a means to heat water and rations.

 This can be invaluable if the forest has turned against you and twisted in on itself, leaving you wandering for days.
-It’s amazing how good even instant noodles taste after four days roaming a verdant labyrinth intent on trapping you forever.
+It’s amazing how good even instant noodles taste after half a week roaming a verdant labyrinth intent on trapping you forever.